peircerandy/cse212-final/3-topic.md

 <!-- Common uses -->
 ## Common Uses
-- Decision trees, each each branch represents a different decision that could be made with certain decisions leading to different future decisions.Often used in Artificial intelligence programs such as video game NPCs.
+- Decision trees.
+Each each branch represents a different decision that could be made with certain decisions leading to different future decisions.Often used in Artificial intelligence programs such as video game NPCs.
 - File Systems.
-On Windows the C drive is the **root** node (first node in the tree) and each file is a **child** of it.
+On Windows the C drive is the **root** node (first node in the tree) and each file is a **child**, or branch of it.
+- Binary Search Trees (BST).
+Used to quickly find, insert, and delete sorted data.
+It is much faster to find a data item from a BST than from a linked list because it doesn't have to traverse through each item.

 <!-- Operations -->
 ## Operations and Performance
 Trees are very similar to [linked lists](2-topic.md).
 Trees, like liked lists, also use **nodes** to represent data.
 Each node contains a variable  for the data, a variable that links to its **parent** node (the node it branches from), and a variable with a link for each of its branches.

 <!-- Example -->